Battle of Marash: Aftermath

 At the London Conference in February 1920 the Allied Supreme Council, which at the time was working out the details to a peace treaty that it would present to the Ottoman government, were amazed by news of the defeat of the French army and the massacre of the Armenians at Marash.
 The French High Command however did not publicly indicate that anything serious had taken place.
 Internally, however, they were astonished by this move launched by the Turkish Nationalists.
-The battle and the massacre were discussed fervently in the European and American press, as well as the British Parliament.
+The battle and the massacre were discussed fervently in the European and American press, as well as the Parliament of England.
 Lloyd George was concerned that Atatürk's army of regulars existed, blaming poor military intelligence.
 Colonel Normand's role in ordering the evacuation, in particular, stirred controversy as members of General Dufieux's staff maintained that no evacuation order had ever been given.
 Dufieux, however, was inexplicably told by senior commander and General of the Army of the Levant Henri Gouraud that he should let the matter drop.
 French Colonel Édouard Brémond, the chief administrator of the occupation zone, reflected on the decision in his memoirs:

 A few years later, he stated frankly, "Colonel Normand did not bring an order for the evacuation; he gave it [emphasis in the original]."
 In his own analysis of the conflict, the American relief worker Stanley E. Kerr attributes the withdrawal inter alia to the untenable position the French military itself had assumed, its failure to provide adequate supplies to its men, and its inability to carry out intelligence work.